vmware-tanzu/service-installer-for-vmware-tanzu/docs/community/support-process.md

 ## Communication channel

-Our team is reachable on slack channel `service-installer-assist`.
+Our team is reachable on slack channel `service-installer-assist-external`.
 It can be used for any querries/clarifications, etc.

 ## Weekly rotation